michael2012z/BitBible/markdown/KJV/files/Job.md

 2. No doubt but ye are the people, and wisdom shall die with you.

-3. But I have understanding as well as you; I am not inferior to you: yea, who knoweth not such things as these?understanding: Heb. an heartI am…: Heb.
-I fall not lower than youwho…: Heb. with whom are not such as these?
+3. But I have understanding as well as you; I am not inferior to you: yea, who knoweth not such things as these?

 4. I am as one mocked of his neighbour, who calleth upon God, and he answereth him: the just upright man is laughed to scorn.